khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Visual Design

 - Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
-- A vertical (stacked) layout is preferred, with one radio button per line.
+- Radio buttons are vertically stacked, with one radio button per line.
-- Avoid using the horizontal set.

 ### Interaction